-The Transaction Capital group's capital markets (CM) team is responsible for executing on fund raising mandates given to it by subsidiaries in support of respective business models.
+The Transaction Capital group's capital markets (CM) team is responsible for executing on fund raising mandates given to it by the company.
 This includes the ongoing assessment and evaluation of various funding sources designed to grow and diversify the group's funding base to achieve an optimal funding profile and sound liquidity.